COMSOC-Community/comsoc-website/docs/index.md

 the study of mathematical models for the analysis of strategic interactions between rational agents.
 Indeed, a voter seeking to act in their own best interest will need to reason about the impact their own vote will have in view of the strategies adoped by everybody else.
-There thus is an intensive exchange of ideas between the fields of computational social choice and algorithmic game theory.
+There thus is an intensive exchange of ideas between COMSOC and the field of algorithmic game theory.
 Can we avoid voters acting strategically?
-Does this depend on the ifnormation voyers have access to?
+Does this depend on the information voters have access to?
 Does it depend on their computational abilities?

-<span class="interdisciplinary-header lettrine">Logical<br>Modelling</span>
+<span class="interdisciplinary-header lettrine">Formal<br>Reasoning</span>
-Logic has long been used to formally specify the behaviour of computer systems, so as to allow for the automatic verification of certain desirable properties of such systems.
+Logic has long been used to formally specify the behaviour of both hardware and software systems, so as to allow for the automatic verification of certain desirable properties of such systems.
-Can we use logic in a similart fashion to also verify the adequate behaviour of "social procedures" such as voting rules?
+Can we use logic in a similart fashion to also verify the adequate behaviour of "social procedures", such as voting rules?
 Relatedly, logic is at the core of attempts to automate the derivation of proofs in several branches of mathematics.
 Can this methodology be applied to open problems in social choice theory as well?